 If you want to dig in further, check out these articles:

-To sum up, it is not only legal but also highly recommended that you use a VPN to maintain Internet privacy and enhance security.
+To sum up, choosing a trustworthy VPN service is crucial for legality and enhancing internet privacy.
+It is not only legal but also highly recommended that you use a VPN to maintain Internet privacy and enhance security.
+Authorities and internet service providers (ISPs) have been known to monitor vpn traffic to detect and block VPN usage, highlighting the importance of using VPNs capable of obfuscating their traffic.

 Only by using your virtual private network for activities that are clearly illegal do you run the risk of getting in trouble with the law.
 As you’ll see in the infographic linked here, VPNs are an excellent way to maintain online security.